spaceship-prompt/spaceship-prompt/Options.md

 ### Battery (`battery`)

 By default, Battery section is shown only if battery level is below `SPACESHIP_BATTERY_THRESHOLD` (default: 10%) or it's fully charged.
-It can be made always visible by setting `SPACESHIP_BATTERY_ALWAYS_SHOW=true`.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |